Cutwell/MooshbloomMod/README.md

 - Mooshblooms are attracted to bee nests..
 - .. and bees will aggressively defend Mooshblooms!

-Thanks to for Slexom for the inital Moobloom port in his Earth2Java mod.
+Thanks to for Slexom for the inital Moobloom port in their Earth2Java mod.